-While total lung volume technically shows how much air your lungs can hold, it is far from the most important measurement, and that's because of something called a residual volume.
-No matter how hard you exhale and push everything you can out, there will be air left in your lungs.
-Residual volume serves a function - it prevents your lung tissue from touching and sticking together, and it prevents large fluctuations in respiratory gases O2 and CO2.
-What makes residual volume even trickier, is that you cannot really measure it either, since it never leaves your lungs.
-The issue is that the residual volume is often far too high for the function it's meant to perform.
+While total lung capacity technically shows how much air your lungs can hold, it is far from the most important measurement because of something called residual volume.
+No matter how hard you exhale, there will still be air left in your lungs.
+The amount which is left is the residual volume.
+The residual volume serves two major functions - the first, it prevents your lung tissue from touching and sticking together, and second, it prevents large fluctuations in the respiratory gases (oxygen and carbon dioxide).
+What makes residual volume even trickier, is that you cannot really measure it, since it never leaves your lungs.
+The residual volume is often far too high for the function it is meant to perform.

-The crucial issue lays in the difference between chest breathing and belly breathing, also known as diaphragmatic breathing.
+The crucial issue lies in the difference between chest breathing and belly breathing.
+Belly breathing is also known as diaphragmatic breathing.
 Our chest cavity is separated from the abdominal cavity by the diaphragm.
-Throughout our lives, we learn to thump our chest, which can only expand so much.
-This, unfortunately, results in shallow breathing, as we don't utilize the diaphragm fully.
-Since we tend not to use the diaphragm, it becomes inflexible, it can't move high amounts of air in and out of the lungs, and the residual volume increases.
+Throughout our lives, we learn to thump your chest, which can only expand so much.
+This, unfortunately, results in shallow breathing, as we do not utilize the diaphragm fully.
+Since we tend not to use the diaphragm, it becomes inflexible and cannot move high amounts of air in and out of the lungs, and thus the residual volume increases.

-But that change can be compensated for.
-If practiced regularly, breathing exercises can help rid the lungs of accumulated stale air, increase oxygen levels and get the diaphragm to return to its job of helping you breathe.
+If practised regularly, inspiratory muscle training can increase your respiratory strength and can help your lungs get rid of accumulated stale air, increase oxygen levels, and help the diaphragm to return to its job of helping you breathe.
 Deeper breathing uses a bit more energy but also allows more oxygen to enter the bloodstream with each breath while strengthening the respiratory muscles.
-More oxygen in your system means you can perform longer and preserve more energy.
-Simply put, it’s like increasing your gas tank, which means fewer stops and more progress made.
+Increasing the amount of oxygen sent to your muscles means that you can perform longer and preserve more energy.
+Simply put, it’s like increasing your gas tank, which means fewer stops and more progress.